Tax Lien Sale

 Please note that it is your responsibility to independently research any property in which you are interested to determine property value and whether there are any liens, encumbrances, title defects, etc.

-Please contact the Revenue Commissioner’s office at (251) 574-8530, with any other questions related to registration or training.
+Please contact GovEase at (769) 208-5050, with any other questions related to registration, payments or training.

 A $200.00 deposit is required in order to participate in the auction.
-The deposit may be paid during the registration process via the GovEase.com website using ACH, debit card, or credit card.
-You also have the option of paying the deposit amount directly to the Mobile County Revenue Commission using cash, cashier’s check, or money order.
-To arrange payment of the deposit directly with the Revenue Commission, please call 251-574-8530.
-Note that your registration will not be complete and you will not be approved to participate in the auction until payment of your deposit has been processed.
+The deposit may be paid during the registration process via the GovEase.com website using ACH, debit /credit card or wire transfer.
+Please note that your registration will not be complete and you will not be approved to participate in the auction until payment of your deposit has been processed through GovEase.com

 NOTE: Payment information must be arranged with the Mobile County Revenue Commissioner’s office prior to you becoming an accepted bidder.